-2. "I have heard it said, Master Gotama, that Master Gotama does not salute aged, venerable Brahmins, well stricken in years, long on life's road, grown old-nor rise up for them, nor offer them a seat.
+2. I have heard it said, Master Gautama, that Master Gautama does not salute aged, venerable Brahmins, well stricken in years, long on life's road, grown old, nor rise up for them, nor offer them a seat.

-3. " Master Gotama, it is just so; Master Gotama does none of these things ... to aged, venerable Brahmins . . .
-This is not right, Master Gotama."
+3. "Master Gautama, it is just so; Master Gautama does none of these things...to aged, venerable Brahmins . . .
+This is not right, Master Gautama."

-4. " Do you not profess to be a brahmin, Dona?"
+4. "Do you not profess to be a brahmin, Dona?"

-5. " If of anyone, Master Gotama, in speaking rightly it should be said: ' The brahmin is well born on both sides, pure in descent as far back as seven generations, both of mother and father, unchallenged and without reproach in point of birth; studious, carrying the mantras in mind, a past master in the three Vedas with the indices and ritual, in phonology too, and in the legends; an expert in verse and grammar, skilled in reading the marks of a great man, in speculation on the universe' to be sure of me, Master Gotama, in speaking rightly that thing should be said; for I, Master Gotama, am so born . . . so skilled ..."
+5. "If of anyone.
+Master Gautama, in speaking rightly it should be said: 'The brahmin is well born on both sides', pure in descent as far back as seven generations, both of mother and father, unchallenged and without reproach in point of birth; studious, carrying the mantras in mind, a past master in the three Vedas with the indices and ritual, in phonology too, and in the legends;

+an expert in verse and grammar skilled in reading the marks of a great man, in speculation on the universe'--to be sure, of me, Master Gautama, in speaking rightly that thing should be said; for I, Master Gautama, am so born ...so skilled..."

-6. "Dona, those Brahmin-sages of old, mantramakers, mantra-sayers, whose ancient collection of mantra verses, hymns and sayings, Brahmins know every hymn, every say, every word the word, ever have the sayings said to wit: Atthaka, Vamaka, Vamadeva.
-Vassamitta, Yamadaggi, Angirasa, Bharadvaja, have declared: the Brahma-like, the deva-like, the bounded, the breaker of bounds, and fifthly, the Brahmin outcast, which of them, Dona, are you?"
+6. "Dona, those Brahmin-sages of old, mantra-makers, mantra-sayers, whose ancient collection of mantra verses, hymns, and sayings.
+Brahmins know every hymn, every saying, every word the [=by] word--ever have the sayings said, to wit, [that]: Atthaka, Vamaka, Vamadeva.
+Vassamitta, Yamadaggi, Angirasa, Bharadvaja, have declared: the Brahma-like, the deva-like, the bounded, the breaker of bounds, and fifthly, the Brahmin outcast.
+Which of them, Dona, are you?"

-7. "We know not of these five Brahmins, Master Gotama; yet we know that we are Brahmins.
-It were well for me if Master Gotama would teach me Dhamma so that I may know of them five."
+7. "We know not of these five [kinds of] Brahmins, Master Gautama; yet we know that we are Brahmins.
+It were well for me if Master Gautama would teach me Dhamma so that I may know of them [=those] five."